 Symptoms of magnesium deficiency

-According to the large-scale National Nutrition Survey II, 26 percent of men and 29 percent of women do not reach the recommended daily intake of magnesium.8 Most magnesium deficiencies are diet-induced and can therefore be reversed with a balanced, magnesium-rich diet.
+According to the large-scale National Dietary Survey II, 26 percent of men and 29 percent of women do not reach the recommended daily intake of magnesium.8 Most magnesium deficiencies are nutritionally induced and therefore also reversible with a balanced diet rich in magnesium.

-However, there are also other causessuch as diabetes mellitus, kidney disease, frequent diarrhea or vomiting, alcoholism or the regular use of certain medications such as diuretics, corticoids or contraceptives.
+However, there are also other causes, such as diabetes mellitus, kidney disease, frequent diarrhea or vomiting, alcoholism, or regular use of certain medications such as diuretics, corticosteroids, or contraceptives.

-Straight Diabetic should pay particular attention to their magnesium intake, as the mineral has a positive effect on the production of insulin and ensures that the blood sugar reaches the cells.9
+Straight Diabetic should pay particular attention to their magnesium intake, as the mineral positively influences the production of insulin and ensures that blood sugar reaches the cells.9

-A magnesium deficiency manifests itself in symptoms like one Calcium-magnesium ion imbalance, neuromuscular hyperexcitability, tingling, muscle cramps and even cardiac arrhythmia.
+A magnesium deficiency manifests itself in symptoms like one Calcium-magnesium ion imbalance, neuromuscular hyperexcitability, tingling, muscle cramps, and even cardiac arrhythmias..
 Other symptoms are Vomiting, nausea, confusion and apathy.

-Risk groups for a deficiency: Diabetics, people with kidney disease, people who regularly take diuretics, corticoids or contraceptives and alcoholics.
+Risk groups for deficiency: Diabetics, people with kidney disease, people who regularly take diuretics, corticoids or contraceptives, and alcoholics.

 The best sources of magnesium among foods

-To ensure your magnesium supply, you should not only take measures to promote absorption but also eat the right foods.
-In general, magnesium is mainly found in Plant sources such as pulses, cereal products, nuts and seeds.
+To ensure your magnesium supply, you should not only take measures to promote absorption, but also eat the right foods.
+In general, magnesium is mainly found in Plant sources such as legumes, cereal products, and nuts and seeds.

-The loss of magnesium is highest when white flour products are processed.
-This means that if, instead of white flour, you choose Wholemeal flour you can already do a lot for your magnesium supply.
-So next time, put the wholemeal spaghetti in your shopping basket instead of the white flour pasta.
+The loss of magnesium is highest when processing white flour products.
+This means that if instead of white flour you go to Wholemeal flour you can already do a lot for your magnesium supply.
+So next time, put whole grain spaghetti in your shopping basket instead of white flour pasta.

 An overview of the top sources of magnesium: